MiloszKrajewski/K4os.Text.BaseX/README.md

 ## Base16

+> I wrote Base16 SIMD code as an exercise, but it turned out to be actually working.
+> There is still some room for optimisation, especially on decoding from ASCII.
+> Special thanks for professor [Daniel Lemire](https://twitter.com/lemire) for
+> advice guidance.

 I couldn't find any good implementation of Base16/Hex conversion in .NET, while this is something I actually use quite a lot and I've always implemented it in projects (`internal` helper methods).